History

 The pupils of the naval military school are very charming.
 The older ones would drive my friend Chrysostom mad; as for the youngest ones (twelve to thirteen years old), Georgette kindly brings to shape the interest I show in them.
 Unfortunately, their chaplain, to whom I have a letter of recommendation, is on holiday.
 This worthy clergyman would have helped me set foot in the place![4]

-The short stories published by Bob Henderson as Attic Adolescent, and reviewed here, realistically capture the frustrating character of pederastic liaisons in Greece in the 1970s, by when they were in decline.
+The short stories published by Bob Henderson as Attic Adolescent, and reviewed here, realistically capture the somewhat frustrating character of pederastic liaisons in Greece in the 1970s, by when they were in decline.

-All of the preceding examples involved boys from humble backgrounds.
+All of the preceding examples involved boys from fairly humble backgrounds.
 There seems never to have been the slightest modern revival of the more idealistic pederasty most associated with the ancient upper class, whose modern representatives at least outwardly adhered to the proprieties demanded by the Orthodox church.
 This was so even in the boarding-schools which were fertile grounds for such love in other European countries.
 In his novel, The Magus, inspired by own his time teaching English at a boys’ boarding-school on a Greek island in the early 1950s, John Fowles makes his 25-year-old protagonist say:

 Much more tempting were some of the boys, possessors of an olive grace and a sharp individuality that made them very different from their stereotyped English private school equivalents—those uniformed pink termites out of the Arnold mould.
 I had Gide-like moments, but they were not reciprocated, because nowhere is pederasty more abominated than in bourgeois Greece.[5]